Equal parts salty, tangy, and garlicky, this simple, easy, Skirt Steak Marinade will soon become your go-to marinade for summer grilling.

 - Grilled Tri-Tip Steak with Tiger Sauce

-If you make this perfect blueberry cobbler, please come back and let me know what you think by leaving a comment and rating the recipe!
+If you make this marinated skirt steak, please come back and let me know what you think by leaving a comment and rating the recipe!
 And be sure to snap a photo and email it or tag me on social media, I love connecting with you and seeing your CDLC creations!

 Skirt Steak Marinade